The Headless Edit: No.1

 - Elizabeth Goodspeed

-The first edition of my favourite design column by Elizabeth Goodspeed, for It’s Nice That, exposes the pitfalls of viewing analogue as an aesthetic rather than a process.
-Elizabeth’s writing is consistently so thought-provoking, sharply focused and broadly researched - and this latest article is no different.
+Design Column ✹ A thought-provoking, sharply focused and broadly researched design column for It’s Nice That.
+This time round, Elizabeth Goodspeed exposes the pitfalls of viewing analogue as an aesthetic rather than a process.
+Elizabeth’s writing is consistently so

 House of Errors